Maria-Samoor/Maria-Samoor/README.md

 # 𝐇𝐞𝐥𝐥𝐨,
-I'm **Maria Abu Sammour**, a Computer Engineering graduate specialized in the Information Security sector.
+I'm **Maria Abu Sammour**, a Computer Engineering graduate specialized in Information Security sector.

 ### About Me
 As a passionate **Backend Developer** with interests in **security**, **networking**, **cloud computing**, and **IoT**, I believe: